10 tips for choosing the right Recruitment Software

 10 ingredient recipe for a great Recruitment Software that’s on the right side of history

-- CLOUD-based – it means that you don’t have to buy hardware and software in order to install the software, nor you have to pay IT personnel to maintain and keep the software available
+It means that you don’t have to buy hardware and software in order to install the software, nor you have to pay IT personnel to maintain and keep the software available

-- Open Architecture – your recruitment software need to integrate with the rest of your tech stable of products starting with onboarding, payroll and the careers page on your website.
+Your recruitment software need to integrate with the rest of your tech stable of products starting with onboarding, payroll and the careers page on your website.
 So you need to make sure the product you’re buying a) Has the technology architecture to integrate with other systems and b) The product managers have a clearly articulated long term commitment to their integration strategy

-- Real try-it-before-you-buy-it trial – a real trial where HR can use the product in real life recruitment environment and preferably recruiting real people through it during the trial
+A real trial where HR can use the product in real life recruitment environment and preferably recruiting real people through it during the trial

-- Low or no upfront investment – in general CLOUD-based systems have a low or no setup costs but not always – you still have to be vigilant when estimating your total upfront investment, although you should be able to find a product that has ZERO upfront investment
+In general CLOUD-based systems have a low or no setup costs but not always – you still have to be vigilant when estimating your total upfront investment, although you should be able to find a product that has ZERO upfront investment

-- Posting to free job-boards – your recruitment software should ideally have online job posting capability where not only it allows you to post to your careers page on your own website and main job-boards like Seek, but it should also allow you to post to free job-boards like Gumtree and MyCareer.
+Your recruitment software should ideally have online job posting capability where not only it allows you to post to your careers page on your own website and main job-boards like Seek, but it should also allow you to post to free job-boards like Gumtree and MyCareer.
 Short of having multi-posting capabilities your recruitment software should seamlessly integrate with a multi-posting product that can act as the gateway to online sites

-- No Lock-in contracts – most CLOUD-based products now come with no or very short contractual commitment – the last thing you want to know when you realize that you’re not happy with your decision is that you have 2 years to go on your contract
+Most CLOUD-based products now come with no or very short contractual commitment – the last thing you want to know when you realize that you’re not happy with your decision is that you have 2 years to go on your contract

-- Fun – Finally please make sure you find a supplier that’s fun to deal with and actually care about what they’re doing – and have fun with it!
+Finally please make sure you find a supplier that’s fun to deal with and actually care about what they’re doing – and have fun with it!

 As seen on the HC Online website & Human Capital Business Review: